-So doesn’t that make it one big popularity contest?
+So doesn’t that make it a big popularity contest?

 In some respects, yes.
 We hope that doctors give us careful, responsible answers, but there’s little we can do to stop them from recommending their skiing buddies.
 Using the list is a lot like going to your doctor and asking for a referral.
-The difference is that we’re asking a lot more doctors than you’d ever have the chance to.
-Also, by working to raise our return rate (it was 13 percent this year), we hope to correct for politics.
-The more doctors who participate, the less chance that any one person’s aspirations will win out.
+The difference is that we’re asking a lot more doctors than you’d ever have the chance to—and more than 1,530 responded this year.

 I thought my doc was a good physician, but she’s not on the list.
 What does that mean?

 Nothing.
 She probably is a good doctor.
 The selection of doctors by peer review can leave many excellent doctors off the list.
 Because longtime, well-known doctors have the advantage of name recognition, the list may favor that kind of doctor.
 However, that in no way means your doctor isn’t qualified and completely competent.

 I’m a doctor, and I couldn’t access the online ballot.
 Why?

 We get the database of all licensed physicians in the state from the Colorado Department of Regulatory Agencies and select the doctors located in the seven metro-area counties (Denver, Arapahoe, Broomfield, Boulder, Adams, Douglas, and Jefferson), which results in a list of more than 12,000 docs.